apache/spark/UPDATING.md

 ## Airflow Master

+### Viewer won't have edit permissions on DAG view.

 ### RedisPy dependency updated to v3 series

 If you are using the Redis Sensor or Hook you may have to update your code.
 See